 For immediate release:

-The measure passed 95-0 and will now move to the Indiana Senate for consideration.
+House Bill 1080 passed with a vote of 92-1 and will now move to the Indiana Senate for consideration.